malloydata/malloy/docs/_src/language/join.md

 ## Inlining Joins

-Explores do not need to be named before they are used in a join.
+Explores do not need to be named before they are used in a join. if the join uses `is` to give the join a name.

 ```malloy